Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Writing-RL

 \subsection{Pairwise Comparison Reward Mechanism}

-Reward function is a critical component to guide policy optimization in RL practice.
-While rule-based outcome reward~\citep{DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2501-12599} has been proven to be remarkably effective in eliciting long-CoT~\citep{DBLP:conf/nips/Wei0SBIXCLZ22} reasoning in reasoning-intensive tasks, it can not be directly applied to long-form writing tasks due to the lack of ground-truths and its subjective nature, posing challenges to reward design.
+The reward function is a critical component to guide policy optimization in RL.
+While rule-based outcome reward~\citep{DBLP:journals/corr/abs-2501-12948, DBLP:journals/corr/abs-2501-12599} has been proven to be remarkably effective in verifiable tasks, it cannot be directly applied to long-form writing due to the lack of ground truth and its subjective nature, posing challenges to reward design.

-Recent efforts utilize LLM-as-a-Judge~\citep{DBLP:conf/nips/ZhengC00WZL0LXZ23, DBLP:journals/corr/abs-2503-05244} to measure the quality of model-generated responses, achieving high agreement with human judges.
-There exists two evaluation approaches including pointwise grading and pairwise comparison.
-Though widely adopted in writing evaluation due to its simplicity, pointwise grading exhibits limited discriminative capabilities and relatively high variance.
-On the contrary, pairwise comparison compares the response with a high-quality reference, capturing the subtle differences and potential direction of improvement.
-By providing more discriminative reward signals, pairwise grading incentivizes the policy model to generate better response and defeat high-quality references for positive rewards.
+Recent efforts utilize LLM-as-a-Judge~\citep{DBLP:conf/nips/ZhengC00WZL0LXZ23, DBLP:journals/corr/abs-2503-05244} to measure the quality of model-generated responses.
+There are two evaluation approaches including pointwise grading and pairwise comparison.
+Though widely adopted due to its simplicity, pointwise grading exhibits limited discriminative capabilities and relatively high variance.
+On the contrary, pairwise comparison evaluates the response against a high-quality reference, capturing the subtle differences and potential direction of improvement.
+By providing more discriminative reward signals, pairwise comparison incentivizes the model to generate a better response and defeat high-quality references for positive rewards.
 Therefore, our reward design is as follows:

 where $r_{\text{quality}}(\mathbf{x})$ denotes the reward for a generated response $\mathbf{x}$; $\mathbf{ref}$ represents the high-quality reference response; and $\mathrm{Judge}(\mathbf{ref}, \mathbf{x})$ is the evaluation function performed by the LLM-based judge to compare $\mathbf{x}$ with $\mathbf{ref}$.